ucsb-eri/jekTest/index.md

 layout: home
 ---
 Welcome to the WTX.
 Glad to have you here.
 This is a jekyll site used to explore jekyll and github webhooks.

+Quick modification to see if the slack integration is triggered.